fatmasevinck/enetLTS/README.md

  lambdaw: 0.07545663
 ```

-`enetLTS()`

-The combination of the optimal tuning parameters is defined by 5-fold cross-validation based on
-certain grids for $\alpha$ and $\lambda$.
-Evaluation criterion for 5-fold cross-validation is summarized by heatmap for users if the arguman
-is chosen as `crit.plot="TRUE"`.
+The combination of the optimal tuning parameters is defined by 5-fold cross-validation based on certain grids for $\alpha$ and $\lambda$.
+Evaluation criterion for 5-fold cross-validation is summarized by heatmap for users if the arguman is chosen as `crit.plot="TRUE"`.

 ![Heatmap for 5-fold cross-validation](paper/JOSSgausHeatMap.png)

-Several plots are available for the results: `plotCoef.enetLTS()` visualizes the coefficients,
-`plotResid.enetLTS()` plots the values of residuals vs fitted values,
-and `plotDiagnostic.enetLTS()` allows to produce various diagnostic
-plots for the final model fit.
+Several plots are available for the results: `plotCoef.enetLTS()` visualizes the coefficients, `plotResid.enetLTS()` plots the values of residuals vs fitted values, and `plotDiagnostic.enetLTS()` allows to produce various diagnostic plots for the final model fit.

 ![residuals (left); diagnostic (right)\label{fig:plotexamples}{width=%110}](paper/JOSSgausNCI60.png)

-Examples of the residuals plot (left) and the diagnostic plot (right) for output of function
-`enetLTS()` with the arguman `family="gaussian"`.
+Examples of the residuals plot (left) and the diagnostic plot (right) for output of function `enetLTS()` with the arguman `family="gaussian"`.

 # Example: Robust and Sparse Binary Regression

 # Example: Robust and Sparse Multinomial Regression

 The fuit data set has been well-known in the context of robust discrimination.
-It contains spectral information with 256 wavelengths,
-thus is high-dimensional, for observations from 3 different cultivars of the same fruit, named
-D, M, and HA, with group sizes 490, 106, and 500.
+It contains spectral information with 256 wavelengths, thus is high-dimensional, for observations from 3 different cultivars of the same fruit, named D, M, and HA, with group sizes 490, 106, and 500.
 This data set is available in R package `rrcov`.

 ```R
 > # load data